RodrigoSarmento/MyBlog/_posts/2021-02-12-clangformat.md

 readtime: true
 ---

-Here is a simple tutorial if you want to use an auto formatting for c++ in VSCode.
+Here is a simple tutorial if you want to use an auto-formatting for c++ in VSCode.
 We are going to use clang-format to do so.

 # 1º Install